guettli/usability/README.md

 This page is my personal barf bag where I write down my dissatisfaction concerning missing usability.

+## Return order form

+I bought noice-canceling headphones for 260 Euro at Cyberport.
+For reasons that don't matter here I wanted to return the headphones.

+But returning something at Cyberport is not that easy.

+1. There is no easy way.
+You can have a look at your last orderes, but there is no button to return one particular item
+2. You need to look closely to find a link to a form where you can request a return.
+In this form you need to enter your customer number and order number by hand.
+Sorry, that's not like things should be in the 21 century.

 ## Invoices via email which don't contain details

 Useless complicated No 1: The email contains a PDF.
 All details are in the PDF.
 Grrrr I need to open the PDF first.